The Zimmer Program for partially hyperbolic actions: Lifting -actions

-\begin{theorem} Let $r = \infty$ or { $2$} and $G$ be a real semisimple group such that every simple factor has real rank at least 2.
-Let $G \curvearrowright X$ be a $C^r$ action which is totally Anosov with respect to some split Cartan subgroup $A$, and assume that
+\begin{theorem} Let $r = \infty$ or { $2$}, $G$ be a real semisimple group such that every simple factor has real rank at least 2, and $A$ be an $\R$-split Cartan subgroup of $G$.
+Let $G \curvearrowright X$ be a $C^r$ action which is {$B$-totally partially hyperbolic for some genuinely higher-rank subgroup $B \subset A$} with common central distribution $E^c$.